emnify/product-docs/docs/glossary.md

 :::

 ## OTA
-_Over–the–Air_
+_Over-the-Air_

 A method of wireless distribution of the software, configuration settings, or encryption keys.

-## OTA Provisioning
+## OTA provisioning
-A technology that allows changes to the SIM memory [over–the–air](#ota).
+A technology that allows changes to the SIM memory [over-the-air](#ota).

 ## OpenVPN
-An open-source software application that implements [virtual private network (VPN)](#vpn) techniques for creating secure point–to–point or site–to–site connections in routed or bridged configurations and remote access facilities.
+An open source software application that implements [virtual private network (VPN)](#vpn) techniques for creating secure point-to-point or site-to-site connections in routed or bridged configurations and remote access facilities.

 :::tip
 [emnify hosts an OpenVPN service](/services/openvpn) that allows you to establish a private network between a device and any remote client location.
 :::

 ## P2P SMS
-_Peer–to–Peer SMS_
+_Peer-to-Peer SMS_

 SMS sent from a device with any SIM to a device with the emnify SIM.